AdobeXD/plugin-samples/reference/scenegraph.md

 **Kind**: class
 **Extends**: [<code>SceneNode</code>](#SceneNode)

 ScrollableGroup nodes are content that users can interactively scroll around.
-Content is viewed through a {@link viewport}, with everything else clipped.
+Content is viewed through a [viewport](#ScrollableGroup-viewport), with everything else clipped.
 If a ScrollableGroup is set to only scroll on one axis, on the other axis the viewport is automatically sized to exactly fit the bounds of the content so nothing is clipped.